 402 - On-Location StudiesOffered by permission of the program faculty to students enrolled in field-oriented classes such as internships or off-campus independents.
 Course work provides opportunity for in-depth, individual research based upon previous studio classes at Principia College.
 May be offered for variable credit from one to six semester hours.
 May be repeated up to a total of six semester hours.

 404 - Advanced SeriesA course designed for advanced students who would benefit from the production of a cohesive body of work, commonly referred to as a "series."
 The student prepares a portfolio which reveals consistent use of visual language, content-based purpose, and exhibition caliber results.
 The class functions as an independent with the addition of a seminar component.
 Students apply for the class by submitting a written application to the art department identifying the series format options.
 May be offered for variable credit from one to six semester hours.
 May be repeated up to a total of six semester hours.
 For junior and senior students who have completed eight or more art major requirements.

 495 - Portfolio SeminarPortfolio ingredients such as a digital representation of senior's work, resumes, post-college options, etc. are focused towards professional goals.
 At the culmination, students present a quality exhibit for the community.
 The preceding term students will submit proposals with their portfolios to contract for the level of creative work they expect to achieve.
 May be offered for variable credit from one to three semester hours.
 Taken concurrently with ARTS 496.

-496 - Capstone Writing SeminarThis course involves the preparation of four writing components for art majors in studio: an aesthetic statement, a character essay, a research paper, and a verbally supported visual portfolio.
+496 - Capstone Writing SeminarThis course involves the preparation of four writing components for art majors in studio: an aesthetic statement, a character essay, a series of critical reviews, and a verbally supported visual portfolio.
 Students are taught the components for completing the statement and the paper; the essays include prompts but are otherwise written without faculty assistance.
 Taken concurrently with ARTS 495.